M-J-Robbins/good-email-code/email-code/template.md

 {% highlight html %}
 <meta name="viewport" content="width=device-width,initial-scale=1">
 {% endhighlight %}
-The viewport element gives the browser and email client instructions on how to control the page's dimensions and scaling.  `width=device-width` sets the width of the page to follow the screen-width of the device.  `initial-scale=1.0` sets the initial zoom level when the page is first loaded by the browser.
+The viewport element gives the browser and email client instructions on how to control the page's dimensions and scaling.  `width=device-width` sets the width of the page to follow the screen-width of the device.  `initial-scale=1.0` sets the initial zoom level when the email is first loaded.

 ### Format detection
 {% highlight html %}